What is a Kubernetes Deployment Strategy?

-A Deployment strategy defines how to create, upgrade, or downgrade different versions of Kubernetes applications.
+A deployment strategy defines how to create, upgrade, or downgrade different versions of applications.
 In a traditional software environment, deployments or upgrades to applications result in downtime and disruption of service.
-Kubernetes can help avoid this, providing several Deployment strategies that let you perform rolling updates to multiple application instances, and avoid or minimize downtime.
+Kubernetes can help avoid this, providing several Deployment strategies that let you avoid or minimize downtime.

 In this article, you will learn about the following Kubernetes Deployment strategies: